 An industrial property eminent domain action can be as devastating to a business as a fire or flood.
-Rebuilding and relocation can prove to be too costly, and in some situations, simply impossible, forcing a company that may have taken generations to grow to shut its doors permanently.
+Rebuilding and relocation can prove to be too costly.
+In some situations, it make it simply impossible, forcing a company that may have taken generations to grow to shut its doors permanently.

 Fortunately, both the United States Constitution and Texas State Constitution gives industrial property owners in Texas the right to seek full and just compensation from the entity seeking to take their land.